PhlipArima.com

 a woman smoothes her hair back over her ear

-waits for the light to change
+waits for the light to change.

-she does not say a thing
+She does not say a thing

 as it goes from red to green to red again

-then stepping out into the traffic her shrieks begin
+then stepping out into the traffic her shrieks begin:

-"worthless fucking slut bitch
+"Worthless fucking slut cunt bitch

-you don't deserve to live
+you don't deserve to live,

 take this and this

-and this"
+and this."

-as the cars honk and swerve the hand repeatedly returns
+As the cars honk and swerve, the hand repeatedly returns

-rip a lip so blood begins to flow
+so blood begins to flow

-"worthless fucking slut bitch
+"Worthless fucking slut cunt bitch

-you don't deserve to live"
+you don't deserve to live."

-the watchers seek each other out in eyes dry against the cold
+The watchers seek each other out in eyes dry against the cold,

 see prophesy caught and denied as the woman

-reaches the other side
+reaches the other side,

-smoothes her hair back over her ear
+smoothes her hair back over her ear,

-and waits for the light
+waits for the light

 to change.